 We will expand rehabilitation and redevelopment programs to stabilize the physical fabric of neighborhoods.
 The physical condition of a neighborhood and its buildings is critical to its ability to function as a community.
 Residential rehabilitation programs should be expanded to both meet the needs of existing residents and serve future generations.
 Rehabilitation should focus items that directly affect health and safety, secure the basic building envelope, and add economic value to the surrounding area.
-Programs in which community development corporations acquire, rehabilitate, and either sell or rent units on a "turnkey" basis at moderate costs have been particularly effective in adding value, preserving housing, and introducing new owners and potential leaders into a neighborhood.
+Programs in which community development corporations acquire, liveokc | Our Initiatives 225

+INFILL HOUSING

-INFILL HOUSING Throughout Oklahoma City, new and rehabilitated homes are bringing new life to older communities.
+Throughout Oklahoma City, new and rehabilitated homes are bringing new life to older communities.

-WESTTOWN RESOURCE CENTER This facility provides support to families making the transition from homelessness to permanent housing.
+WESTTOWN RESOURCE CENTER

+This facility provides support to families making the transition from homelessness to permanent housing.